"Raid Abu-Manneh deserves special mention for his exceptional ability".Legal 500 2020

 Advisory and DAB proceedings

-- Acting on a number of DAB proceedings in connection with the design and Construction of the Panama Canal.
+- Acting on a number of DAB proceedings in connection with the design and Construction of a major maritime project in Central America.

 - Acting on various DAB proceedings in connection with power station projects in Nigeria.